 There’s a little technique involved, but this Italian struffoli recipe is one worth mastering!

-While we’re on the topic of Italian Christmas dessert recipes… Have you tried my homemade cannoli filling and shells?
+While we’re on the topic of Italian Christmas dessert recipes… Try this amazing cannoli shells with filling.
 I seriously cannot recommend them enough!

 Ingredient Notes & Substitutions